Przemysł II: Aftermath

-Although the death of Przemysł II, last male member of the Piast Greater Poland line, certainly surprised his neighbors (including Brandenburg, whose purpose was to kidnap the king, not his murder), it caused the rapid intervention of all the forces who wanted to seize power in his domains.
-Probably even in February, and by March, Greater Poland was in the middle of a confrontation between Władysław I the Elbow-high (supported by Bolesław II of Płock) and Henry III of Głogów (with the help of Bolko I of Opole).
+Although the death of Przemysł II, the last male member of the Piast Greater Poland line, certainly surprised his neighbors (including Brandenburg, whose purpose was to kidnap the king, not his murder), it caused the rapid intervention of all the forces who wanted to seize power in his domains.
+Probably even in February, and by March, Greater Poland was in the middle of a confrontation between Władysław I Łokietek (supported by Bolesław II of Masovia) and Henry III of Głogów (with the help of Bolko I of Opole).

 The war, if it really took place, didn't last long, because on 10 March 1296 in Krzywiń an armistice was signed.
 Under the agreement, the Elbow-high accepted the rights of the Duke of Głogów over Greater Poland, following the terms of his previous treaty with Przemysł II.
-In addition the Duke of Kujawy adopted Henry III's eldest son Henry as his heir, while ensuring that at the moment of his majority the Elbow-high would provide him with the Duchy of Poznań.
+In addition, the Duke of Kujawy adopted Henry III's eldest son Henry IV the Faithful as his heir, while ensuring that at the moment of his majority, Władysław Łokietek would provide him with the Duchy of Poznań.

-It's not known why Władysław I the Elbow-high considered that Henry III of Głogów had better rights to Greater Poland than him.
+It's not known why Władysław Łokietek considered that Henry III of Głogów had better rights to Greater Poland than him.
 Generally, historians believe that it was probably because of the constant threat of Brandenburg, who seized the land of Noteć and the castles in Wieleń, Czarnków, Ujście, Santok and Drezdenko.

-The second reason for Władysław I the Elbow-high's quick agreement with Henry III of Głogów was the intervention in Gdańsk of his nephew Leszek of Inowrocław, which made claims to this part of the lands of Przemysł II.
-Finally, thanks to the fast intervention of the Elbow-high in Pomerelia, Leszek retreated to his paternal domains in Inowrocław after receiving as compensation the town of Wyszogród.
+The second reason for Władysław Łokietek's quick agreement with Henry III of Głogów was the intervention in Gdańsk of his nephew Leszek of Inowrocław, who made claims to this part of the lands of Przemysł II.
+Finally, thanks to the fast intervention of Władysław Łokietek in Pomerelia, Leszek retreated to his paternal domains in Inowrocław after receiving as compensation the town of Wyszogród.

-With the death of Przemysł II came the partition of his domains, and only thanks to the instant reaction of Władysław I the Elbow-high, the losses against of Brandenburg, Głogów and Kujawy were relatively small.
+With the death of Przemysł II came the partition of his domains, and only thanks to the instant reaction of Władysław Łokietek, the losses against of Brandenburg, Głogów and Kujawy were relatively small.

+Przemysł's only daughter, Princess Ryksa, was placed into the care of her stepmother Queen Margaret of Brandenburg, and was raised by her stepfamily in Brandenburg until 1300, when she moved to Bohemia after being engaged to King Wenceslaus II, whom she ultimately married in 1303.
+The couple eventually ascended to the Polish throne, but Wenceslaus II died shortly after, in 1305.
+Ryksa remarried to Rudolf I of Bohemia, who tried to claim kingship over Poland by virtue of being her husband; he died however, after just one year of marriage in 1307, leaving the Queen a widow once again.
+While not marrying any of them, she nevertheless was supporting claims of the next Bohemian rulers to the Polish throne.
+Queen's only surviving child was Agnes, who died without issue around 1336, thus ending Przemysł's progeny.